Harpreetsingh31/dash-interest-rate-modeling/README.md

 # dash-interest-rate-modeling

 ## About this app:
-This R app lets you perform various data analytical operations on the historical interest rate datasets.
+This R app lets you perform various data analytical operations on the historical LIBOR_interest_rate datasets.

 ## We have three main .R files:
 - fcts.R (helper functions for callbacks)